Sue Sisley: Research

 Sisley was principal investigator on the first FDA-approved randomized controlled trial assessing the safety and efficacy of smoked cannabis in military veterans with PTSD.
 The study was conducted in partnership with the Multidisciplinary Association for Psychedelic Studies (MAPS).

 SRI received over $2.7 million in state funding to conduct the first FDA-approved clinical trials using whole psilocybin mushrooms, delivered via a standardized chocolate capsule.

 Advocacy and policy

 Sisley has advocated for reforming federal restrictions that hinder plant-based research.
 She publicly challenged the DEA's cannabis monopoly, filed multiple lawsuits to expand research access, and advised state lawmakers on medical cannabis legislation.
 She has supported bills such as Texas HB 3717, which proposes to legalize ibogaine research and treatment for PTSD and opioid dependence in Texas.

 Sisley also serves as a member of Colorado's Natural Medicine Advisory Board.

-Ethical concerns

-Sisley has faced significant scrutiny and controversy regarding her research methodologies and affiliations.
-According to reports, veterans involved in her studies were sometimes used to promote her work and defend it against criticism, creating a façade of grassroots support while minimizing her direct involvement, a strategy that has been criticized as exploitative.